-Warning: Recommended inflation tire pressures and maximum allowable loads apply to speeds up to 65 mph (105 km/hr). drive vehicle at a higher speed than 65 mph (105 km/h) or above the posted speed limit.
+Warning: Recommended tire inflation pressures and maximum allowable loads apply to speeds up to 65 mph (105 km/hr).
+Do not drive vehicle at a higher speed than 65 mph (105 km/h) or above the posted speed limit.

 Warning: All tires on the same axle should always be inflated to the same pressure.
 There should not be a difference in pressure between right and left tires on the same axle.
-A 5-psi (35kPa) underinflation in one front tire can not only reduce vehicle maneuverability, but will create steering hazards which can lead to an accident.
+A 5-psi (35-kPa) underinflation in one front tire can not only reduce vehicle maneuverability, but will create steering hazards which can lead to an accident.

-FIGURE 9: TIRE LIFE / INFLATION PRESSURE
+FIGURE 10: TIRE LIFE / INFLATION PRESSURE